 John Keller has successfully litigated cases involving all types of oil and gas issues in Ohio, including an arbitration award of over $100 million against a Fortune 100 company.
 At the time, it was the largest award ever received in the Midwest Region of the American Arbitration Association.
 In addition, John has represented borrowers and lenders in significant oil and gas loan transactions.
 For nearly 35 years, he has advised clients on oil and gas leasing matters and other real estate and contract issues.

 Howard Petricoff, with over 20 years in the industry, recently served as a commissioner on the Ohio Oil and Gas Commission where he heard appeals from decisions of the chief of the Ohio Division of Oil and Gas Resources Management on matters of drilling, spacing and pooling.
-In addition, Mr. Petricoff’s experience is sought for assistance in connection with required infrastructure for storage, pipeline and gas distribution facilities, including obtaining permits from and handling hearings before the Ohio Power Siting Board.
+In addition, Howard's experience is sought for assistance in connection with required infrastructure for storage, pipeline and gas distribution facilities, including obtaining permits from and handling hearings before the Ohio Power Siting Board.